5 (New York City Subway service): Early history

-Beginning on April 28, 1930, Saturday 5 service to Crown Heights–Utica Avenue began.
+Saturday 5 service to Crown Heights–Utica Avenue began on April 28, 1930.

-As of 1934, trains normally ran from Wakefield–241st Street or East 180th Street to Atlantic Avenue–Barclays Center.
+As of 1934, trains normally ran from Wakefield–241st Street or East 180th Street to Atlantic Avenue.
 During weekday rush hours and weekend afternoons they were extended to Utica Avenue.
 Late-night service was not operated.

 From July 24, 1938, to September 18, 1938, there was Sunday daytime 5 service to New Lots Avenue.
-Beginning on July 10, 1939, Sunday afternoon 5 service to New Lots began.
+Sunday afternoon 5 service to New Lots began on July 10, 1939.

 1940s through 1960s

 Main service

 On December 22, 1946, alternate Sunday morning 5 service to New Lots began.
 However, on March 5, 1950, 5 service was cut back to Utica Avenue all day on Sundays.

+The IRT routes were given numbered designations with the introduction of "R-type" rolling stock, which contained rollsign curtains with numbered designations for each service.
+The first such fleet, the R12, was put into service in 1948.
+The Lexington–White Plains Road route became known as the 5.

-Express service on the IRT White Plains Road Line began on April 23, 1953 with alternate 5 trains using the middle track between East 180th Street and 149th Street during the weekday rush in the peak direction.
-Starting on October 2, 1953, the express 5 trains began running express between East 180th Street and Gun Hill Road - also using the middle track - and were branded as "Thru-Express" trains in order to encourage passengers who changed at Gun Hill Road for Third Avenue Elevated service to stay on subway trains.
+Express service on the IRT White Plains Road Line began on April 23, 1953, with alternate 5 trains using the middle track between East 180th Street and 149th Street during the weekday rush in the peak direction.
+Starting on October 2, 1953, the express 5 trains began running express between East 180th Street and Gun Hill Road – also using the middle track – and were branded as "Thru-Express" trains in order to encourage passengers who changed at Gun Hill Road for Third Avenue Elevated service to stay on subway trains.
 On June 7, 1954, to speed up service, thru-expresses began skipping 138th Street, allowing for one more train per hour.
 On June 16, 1958, these 5 trains resumed stopping at 138th Street, with 4 trains skipping the station during rush hours.

 Beginning on May 3, 1957, limited rush hour 5 service ran to Flatbush Avenue–Brooklyn College replacing the 4 service.
 Evening, Saturday afternoon, and Sunday trains were cut back to South Ferry.

 Beginning on March 1, 1960, evening trains began making all stops in Manhattan.
 Beginning on April 8, 1960, weekday evening service was discontinued, as was weekday rush service to Flatbush Avenue.